 Validators can’t produce attestations or blocks without a fully synced execution endpoint.
 To expedite network participation, sync your execution client on Ethereum Mainnet before the Merge configuration (Bellatrix) comes online.

-Java Web Token (JWT) authentication is used to secure the communication between the beacon node and execution client.
-You can generate a JWT using a command line tool, for example:
+JSON Web Token (JWT) authentication is used to secure the communication between the beacon node and execution client.
+You can generate a key for signing JWTs using a command line tool, for example:

 configuration option, and to the execution client using its configuration options.

-For example, provide the JWT to Hyperledger Besu using the
+For example, provide the key to Hyperledger Besu using the

 Configure the fee recipient

 After The Merge, execution layer transactions will be included in beacon node blocks, and validators will earn transaction fees.
 You can configure the recipient of these fees for each validator key.